Burning of the Riga synagogues

 The burning of the Riga synagogues occurred in 1941, during the first days of the Nazi German occupation of the city of Riga, the capital and largest city in the country of Latvia.
 Many Jews confined in the synagogues died in the fires.
-Many other anti-Semitic measures were launched at the same time, ultimately followed by the murder of the vast majority of the Jews of Latvia.
+Many other antisemitic measures were launched at the same time, ultimately followed by the murder of the vast majority of the Jews of Latvia.

 German occupation

 The original caption of this German propaganda photograph, published 7 July 1941 reads: "When the German troops took the city of Riga, the population there was elated.
 People who had suffered for months from the bloodshed, terror and had hidden themselves in the last weeks in the cellars of their houses, hurried now on the roads and town squares and thronged around the German soldiers to welcome them."

 The German army crossed the border in the early morning of Sunday, June 22, 1941.
 All along the front, the Soviet armed forces suffered a crushing defeat.
 On June 29, 1941, the occupying Red Army began a disorganized withdrawal from Riga, then under German aerial bombardment.
 To slow the German advance, the retreating Soviets had blown up all the bridges over the Daugava river.
 The highest church spire in the city, St. Peter's, had been set on fire by German bombs.
 Some Soviet sympathizers in the city set out pails of water and gave bread to the retreating troops, but these were futile gestures amid the military disaster.
 On July 1, 1941, the German army entered Riga.
 There were about 40,000 Jews in the city at that time.

 The occupying German forces were initially well-received by many of the civilians in Riga.
 From June 1940 to June 1941, the Soviet regime in Latvia had carried out a reign of terror against "anti-Soviet" elements.
 In Riga alone, thousands of men, women and children were arrested, with a majority never to be seen alive again.
 Consequently, much of the population perceived German occupation as the lesser evil.
-Additionally, the Soviet regime's extensive list for purges included a disproportionate number of Jews in professions that are perceived as potentially "anti-Soviet" - rabbis, intellectuals, labor organizers and Zionist organizers, liberals and social democrats, and urban professionals and merchants.
-The June 1941 wave of deportations, which had been concluded only three weeks before the German invasion, sent approximately 5,000-6,000 Latvian Jews to Siberian gulags, including virtually the entire Jewish civic leadership.
-At the time of the German invasion, the surviving Jewish community in Latvia was in a state of shock and disarray; unlike many of the other Jewish communities that came under Nazi rule in WWII, there was no plan or systematic effort in Latvia to warn the population of the existential threat from the Nazis.